pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Does it work at your desk?

 Our Turtle Logo runs inside more Terminals.
-Their Turtle Logo runs inside a macOS Terminal, and inside ReplIt·Com.
+Their Turtle Logo runs inside a macOS Terminal, and inside ReplIt.
-In other places, our Turtle Logo still works, whereas their Turtle Logo tells you things like
+In other places, such as gShell, our Turtle Logo still works, whereas their Turtle Logo tells you things like

     ModuleNotFoundError: No module named 'tkinter'